Worried about travelling with toddlers on a plane?

 Consider using Phenergan

 After reading about it a while ago, I decided to buy some because it can help a toddler sleep on a plane.
 You can’t actually purchase it over the counter but it’s available online.
 Phenergan is an antihistamine but works as a mild sedative for young children.
 Now, I know some parents will be against using drugs to sedate their children and I’m not advocating this under normal circumstances at home.
-But after weighing up the pros and cons – side-effects include breathing problems – I decided it was better to have it on the flight then not.
+But after weighing up the pros and cons – side-effects include breathing problems – I decided it was better to have it on the flight than not.
 I also tried it out at home first to make sure Monkey didn’t have a reaction to it.

 I did give some to Monkey during the flight – approximately four hours in.
 While it made him more sleepy, it didn’t really knock him out for hours on end.
 But I do think it helped him calm down.
 Every child is different, but I do know that for some children it really, really works.
 Please note: This cannot be used for children under two.

 Try to book a night flight

-If you can, go travelling with toddlers on a plane during the night – a night flight is always the best option for long haul journeys.
+If you can, go travelling with toddlers on a long haul flight during the night – a night flight is always the best option for long haul journeys.
 Changing your toddler into his pyjamas and doing a mini-bed time routine can really help them settle in for a sleep.
 In fact, trying to keep their routine as close to normal as possible, is the way to go.
 This is what we did with Monkey: we got his favourite cuddly bunny, his dummy and his jim-jams and because the cabin lights are turned off and you’re pretty much in darkness, it helped reinforce this.

 Sleep while they sleep